+“You couldn’t have gone one more block?”
 Linus whipped towards him.
 Lucius stifled a gasp.
 The nerdy, giraffe-legged brother was there.
-Then his eyes turned soulless, reflecting the red pooling beneath their feet, and his stark hunger.
+Then the eyes turned soulless, reflecting the red pooling beneath their feet, and Linus’s stark hunger.
 Pain stabbed Lucius where his heart once beat.

+Lucius cradled Linus’s head in his lap.
+Just his head… which Lucius had to remove.
+He stared at the rectangular hole holding his brother’s body, then forced his gaze away to take in the fateful surroundings.
 The graveyard was damp.
 Dew glistened on the grass.
 Dripped from cypress trees and giant yews.
 None of it made this real.
 They’d been vampires for five decades, inseparable.
 But Linus’s self-control had deserted him.
 He broke too many council laws.

 “You never believed you could be ended, brother.
 Didn’t you once think it would be me who would have to do the ending?”